Trekking peak

 The term "Trekking Peak" is a commonly misunderstood colloquial term which may refer to a variety of types of peaks in the Himalayan Region.
-The term is most often associated with Group "B" NMA Climbing Peaks classified by the Nepal Mountaineering Association or easier.
+The term is most often associated with NMA Climbing Peaks classified by the Nepal Mountaineering Association or easier.
 Some may use the term "Trekking Peak" to solely describe peaks requiring little to no technical climbing experience.
-Others may use the term to describe all mountains regulated by the Nepal Mountaineering Association including Group "A" NMA Expedition Peaks which may require considerable difficulties and technical climbing skill.

 Because of the term's loose classification of peaks it can be misleading, encompassing peaks of significant varying difficulties.
-There is less general consensus for the use of the term in this context of Group "A" NMA Expedition Peaks.

 Nepal

-Fifteen peaks classified as Group "B" NMA Climbing Peaks are generally considered "trekking" peaks.
+About 30 peaks are classified as NMA Peaks by the Nepal Mountaineering Association.
 These peaks do not exceed 7000 m in elevation and can be reasonably climbed from a base camp with the possible use of a high camp.
 To be climbed, these peaks typically require an amount of mountaineering experience and skills and the use of specialized mountaineering equipment, such as crampons and ice axes.
 The easiest routes to the summits of these mountains are all challenging enough to warrant a mountaineering difficulty grade by the International French Adjectival System.
-The Trekking Agencies Association of Nepal also calls several Group A peaks "trekking peaks" but these are considerably more difficult despite being lower than 7000 meters.
-The fees for Group A peaks are higher than Group B peaks as are others costs and the time required.
+Here is a list of some NMA Peaks: